dmiless/OOPProductionProject/README.md

 Sprint 1 (Alpha) - 9/19/20 <br />
 Sprint 2 (Beta) - 10/31/20 <br />
 Sprint 3 (Release) - 12/2/20 <br />
-I originally had many iterations of this project on github, yet I named my orignal project incorrectly so I created a new project for the submittion of Sprint 1 (Alpha).

 ## Key Programming Concepts Utilized